wavescycle/MBPPE/README.md

 1. Dashboard: Used to display the data information that has been processed in the current system.
 2. Data Upload: Users can upload EEG data files in batches.
-3. Pre Process: Preprocessing methods.
+3. Pre Process: Preprocess EEG signals in a synchronous manner.
-4. Analyse: Feature extraction methods.
+4. Analyse: Extract features from EEG signals in a synchronous manner.
 5. Visualisation: Used for data visualization.
-6. Pipeline: Used for creating batch task sequences for multiple tasks.
+6. Pipeline: Used for creating and monitoring batch task sequences for multiple tasks
 7. Plugin: Plugin methods, used for users to upload custom methods to meet more complex scenarios.

 ## Plugin Introduction (**NEW**)